 - Your group will be assigned several galaxies to observe.
-In the menu at the top click Slew → Observation hot list, and select one of the galaxies assigned to your group. - 2.
-Once the telescope has stopped slewing (moving to) that galaxy, zoom in by clicking the switch to Telescope (It is currently on finder scope) - 3.
+In the menu at the top click Slew → Observation hot list, and select one of the galaxies assigned to your group by double clicking on it.
+Click "OK" in the dialogue box that pops up and the telescope will start slewing (moving to) the galaxy. - 2.
+Once the telescope has stopped slewing that galaxy, zoom in by clicking the switch to Telescope (It is currently on finder scope) - 3.
 Make sure the two lines in the middle of the field of view are centered on your galaxy (remember: galaxies are fuzzy).
 If it is not you can use the N,S,E,W buttons to move it a little.
 (Moving the 'scope is called slewing) - 4.
 Check that your instrument says Spectrometer then click the Access button.
 This brings up yet another window, which is where you will collect the data. - 5.
 Click "GO" to take the data and "stop" when you think you have a good spectrum.
 Take data so you have a signal-to-noise of about 50.
 Write down how long it takes you to get to 50 in Table 1.
 Notice how long it takes to increase S/N early in an observation vs. when you get close to 50. - 6.
 Write down the name of your object, its Apparent Magnitude, the time it took and your precise signal-to-noise in Table 1 of your Answer Packet, and any comments you have (galaxy's appearance/about the observation). - 7.
 Save the spectrum by going to File → Data → Save Spectrum.
 Close the spectrum window and go back to the Telescope. - 8.
 Repeat steps 1-7 for the other galaxies assigned to your group.